Back to all Articles

 Integration with Legacy Systems

 Most banks operate on legacy systems that were never designed to accommodate the demands of ESG marketplaces.
 There is a lack of flexibility to integrate real-time ESG data, advanced analytics, and external APIs.
 A solution?
 Partnering with a technology provider like Ulan Software, which specializes in microservices-based architectures.
+Unlike monolithic systems, our modular design allows banks to integrate ESG-specific functionalities.
+For example, compliance tracking, real-time data ingestion, and analytics dashboards.
+All these without overhauling existing infrastructure.

 Scalable and Resilient Platforms